grafana/mimir/docs/sources/configuration/config-file-reference.md

       # CLI flag: -query-scheduler.grpc-client-config.backoff-retries
       [max_retries: <int> | default = 10]

-    # Enable TLS in the GRPC client.
-This flag needs to be enabled when any
+    # [advanced] Enable TLS in the GRPC client.
+This flag needs to be enabled
-    # other TLS flag is set.
-If set to false, insecure connection to gRPC server
+    # when any other TLS flag is set.
+If set to false, insecure connection to
-    # will be used.
+    # gRPC server will be used.
     # CLI flag: -query-scheduler.grpc-client-config.tls-enabled
     [tls_enabled: <boolean> | default = false]

-    # Path to the client certificate file, which will be used for authenticating
+    # [advanced] Path to the client certificate file, which will be used for
-    # with the server.
-Also requires the key path to be configured.
+    # authenticating with the server.
+Also requires the key path to be
+    # configured.
     # CLI flag: -query-scheduler.grpc-client-config.tls-cert-path
     [tls_cert_path: <string> | default = ""]

-    # Path to the key file for the client certificate.
-Also requires the client
+    # [advanced] Path to the key file for the client certificate.
+Also requires
-    # certificate to be configured.
+    # the client certificate to be configured.
     # CLI flag: -query-scheduler.grpc-client-config.tls-key-path
     [tls_key_path: <string> | default = ""]

-    # Path to the CA certificates file to validate server certificate against.
+    # [advanced] Path to the CA certificates file to validate server certificate
-    # If not set, the host's root CA certificates are used.
+    # against.
+If not set, the host's root CA certificates are used.
     # CLI flag: -query-scheduler.grpc-client-config.tls-ca-path
     [tls_ca_path: <string> | default = ""]

-    # Override the expected name on the server certificate.
+    # [advanced] Override the expected name on the server certificate.
     # CLI flag: -query-scheduler.grpc-client-config.tls-server-name
     [tls_server_name: <string> | default = ""]

-    # Skip validating server certificate.
+    # [advanced] Skip validating server certificate.
     # CLI flag: -query-scheduler.grpc-client-config.tls-insecure-skip-verify
     [tls_insecure_skip_verify: <boolean> | default = false]
 ```